2nthony/saika/website/public/theme/docs.md

 ### Docute

-Saika + @saika/theme-docs and Docute are pretty much the same, but with different UI.
+Saika + Saika Theme Docs and Docute are pretty much the same, but with different UI.